-Minimal material board Maximal material board
+Minimal material board

+Maximal material board

-The materials choice of this project are qualified for circular economy business model.
-By using colours to devide minimalism and maximalism.
+The materials choices for this project qualified for the circular economy business model.
+The colour palette represents the difference between minimalism and maximalism.
 The minimal style materials are applied to the main zones and the maximal style are applied to the educational space (hidden space) only.